Consumer Courts of India

 • The three-tier system of the consumer disputes redressal system provides an organised and systematic approach towards resolving consumer conflicts and aggressive consumer matters.
 The detailed three-way mechanism of the redressal courts also reduces the complexity arising due to the monetary value of different cases.

 • Furthermore, consumers in India can file complaints with consumer courts in the territory where the opposition party or the party against whom they have filed a case resides or works.
-However, the filing of complaints must be done within two months from the day and date on which the incident occurred or the problem had arisen.
-There are no filing fees for the value of compensation claims up to Rs, 5 lakhs, but the number of claims above Rs.
+However, the filing of complaints must be done within two months from the day and date on which the incident occurred or the problem arose.
+There are no filing fees for the value of compensation claims up to Rs.
+5 lakhs, but the number of claims above Rs.
 5 lakhs may have a nominal amount of filing fees charged.

 • Afterwards, there is a very informal procedure to access the consumer courts.
-The consumer courts after receiving a complaint, summon both the complaining and the responding parties to examine their complaints and collect pieces of evidence and documents.
+The consumer courts, after receiving a complaint, summon both the complaining and the responding parties to examine their complaints and collect pieces of evidence and documents.
 Thereafter, both parties get an equal opportunity to represent themselves and prove themselves innocent.
 Sometimes, even mediation is used as a means to resolve issues between the conflicting parties to avoid involvement in a formal litigation process.
 Therefore, this helps in the active participation of both parties and helps in deducing effective conclusions.

 Advantages of Consumer Courts in India